fuxingloh/vue-horizontal/docs/content/en/index.md

 ## Motivation

-> TLDR: In 2017, I liked how AirBnb does their design.
+> TLDR: In 2017, I liked how AirBnb does their horizontal design.
 Couldn't find a library for Vue.

 Designing your web app for a horizontal experience can tedious and overwhelming if you are new to web development.
 While a vertical design comes naturally as html is naturally vertical by design `display:block`.